Rebeca Méndez: Career

 Since 1996 Méndez has run a private practice with her writer husband Adam Eeuwens.
-Rebeca Méndez Studio specializes in work with cultural and socially-oriented clients, designing books on Bill Viola for the Whitney Museum and the Deutsche Guggenheim; books with curator Alma Ruiz for MoCA; projects with architects such as Thom Mayne/Morphosis, Frank Gehry and Greg Lynn; with the Swedish activist documentary maker Fredrik Gertten and with Danish director Pernille Rose Grønkjær; with director Mike Figgis; visionary Bob Stein; author Ashton Applewhite; design theorist Benjamin H. Bratton, photographer Iwan Baan and musician Ben Frost, among others.
+Rebeca Méndez Studio specializes in work with cultural and socially-oriented clients, designing books on Bill Viola for the Whitney Museum and the Deutsche Guggenheim; books with curator Alma Ruiz for MoCA; projects with architects such as Thom Mayne/Morphosis; with the Swedish activist documentary maker Fredrik Gertten and with Danish director Pernille Rose Grønkjær; with director Mike Figgis; visionary Bob Stein; author Ashton Applewhite; design theorist Benjamin H. Bratton, photographer Iwan Baan and musician Ben Frost, among others.

 In 1997 Méndez was brought in by Tony Arefin as a freelance art director for Wieden+Kennedy in Portland, Oregon, working on the Microsoft account, including a concept for Microsoft Store.
 Again introduced by Arefin, in 1999 she began working as the creative director at Ogilvy & Mather in New York, first on the IBM account with Chris Wall, then with Brian Collins at Brand Integration Group (BIG), who then asked her to set up and lead a BIG studio at Ogilvy in Los Angeles, a position she held until 2003.
-She worked on global brand identity projects for clients such as IBM, Motorola, Trend Micro, The One Club and Mattel.
+She worked on global brand identity projects for clients such as IBM, The One Club and Mattel.

 In 1998 her design work was recognized with the solo exhibition Rebeca Méndez: Selections from the Permanent Collection of Architecture and Design,' at the San Francisco Museum of Modern Art, by Aaron Betsky, curator of Architecture and Design.
 In his introduction wall text he wrote: "Méndez is both an artist and a graphic designer.
 She is a master at organizing information into minimal yet clear blocks.
 What is distinctive about her work is what happens around and underneath this information."
 The museum collected eight works into its permanent collection.